joubbi/check_snmp_ibm_imm-ng/README.md

 I have tested the script with Op5 Monitor.
 It should work with other Nagios compatible products as well.

+Tested with System X3550 M4 and System X3650 M3.
+Should work with other models as well.

 ### Examples